SylwBar/gat_core/README.md

 ## Configurations

 The project uses Elixir's Config module to configure project depending on situation.
-There are two configurations defined:
+There are three configurations defined:
 * dev - default configuration, used for development,
 * test - configuration used during testing (mix test),
 * prod - configuration that should be selected for building project for target host.